sonalagarwal/TonalCodeChallenge/README.md

 # Update

-Added Todays weather as the Fisrt Record.
+Added Todays weather as the First Record.
-Next 5 records displayed are 5 Days Weather

 # Getting Started